Electrical engineering: Early 20th century

 During the development of radio, many scientists and inventors contributed to radio technology and electronics.
 The mathematical work of James Clerk Maxwell during the 1850s had shown the relationship of different forms of electromagnetic radiation including the possibility of invisible airborne waves (later called "radio waves").
 In his classic physics experiments of 1888, Heinrich Hertz proved Maxwell's theory by transmitting radio waves with a spark-gap transmitter, and detected them by using simple electrical devices.
 Other physicists experimented with these new waves and in the process developed devices for transmitting and detecting them.
-In 1895, Guglielmo Marconi began work on a way to adapt the known methods of transmitting and detecting these "Hertzian waves" into a purpose built commercial wireless telegraphic system.
+In 1895, Guglielmo Marconi began work on a way to adapt the known methods of transmitting and detecting these "Hertzian waves" into a purpose-built commercial wireless telegraphic system.
 Early on, he sent wireless signals over a distance of one and a half miles.
 In December 1901, he sent wireless waves that were not affected by the curvature of the Earth.
 Marconi later transmitted the wireless signals across the Atlantic between Poldhu, Cornwall, and St. John's, Newfoundland, a distance of 2100 mi.

 Millimetre wave communication was first investigated by Jagadish Chandra Bose during 1894–1896, when he reached an extremely high frequency of up to 60 GHz in his experiments.
 He also introduced the use of semiconductor junctions to detect radio waves, when he patented the radio crystal detector in 1901.

-In 1897, Karl Ferdinand Braun introduced the cathode ray tube as part of an oscilloscope, a crucial enabling technology for electronic television.
+In 1897, Karl Ferdinand Braun introduced the cathode-ray tube as part of an oscilloscope, a crucial enabling technology for electronic television.
 John Fleming invented the first radio tube, the diode, in 1904.
 Two years later, Robert von Lieben and Lee De Forest independently developed the amplifier tube, called the triode.

 In 1920, Albert Hull developed the magnetron which would eventually lead to the development of the microwave oven in 1946 by Percy Spencer.
 In 1934, the British military began to make strides toward radar (which also uses the magnetron) under the direction of Dr Wimperis, culminating in the operation of the first radar station at Bawdsey in August 1936.

 In 1941, Konrad Zuse presented the Z3, the world's first fully functional and programmable computer using electromechanical parts.
 In 1943, Tommy Flowers designed and built the Colossus, the world's first fully functional, electronic, digital and programmable computer.
 In 1946, the ENIAC (Electronic Numerical Integrator and Computer) of John Presper Eckert and John Mauchly followed, beginning the computing era.
 The arithmetic performance of these machines allowed engineers to develop completely new technologies and achieve new objectives.

-In 1948 Claude Shannon publishes "A Mathematical Theory of Communication" which mathematically describes the passage of information with uncertainty (electrical noise).
+In 1948, Claude Shannon published "A Mathematical Theory of Communication" which mathematically describes the passage of information with uncertainty (electrical noise).